OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/ba/watchlist.md

 ---
 title: watchlist
-description: This page provides the syntax and details of the 'watchlist' function which fetches reddit users watchlists.
+description: "This page provides the syntax and details of the 'watchlist' function" which fetches reddit users watchlists.
 It includes source code details, usage, parameters and return values.
 keywords: